 - First of all have a think about what concerns you most about your local environment.
 It may be that your street has very few trees, or that you’ve noticed an increase in the amount of litter lying around on grass verges by your house.
 You may be worried about single use plastic or you may have noticed a drop in the variety of wildlife visiting your garden.
 For other project ideas click here.

 - Then discuss these concerns with your immediate neighbours and exchange ideas on how you could work together to address these problems.
 It may be for example that you decide to become a Hedgehog Street to encourage hedgehogs back into your gardens, or you might like to organise a neighbourhood litter-picking day.

 - Once you’ve decided on your project, start a group chat so that you can all keep in touch, and contact us so that we can create a logo for you and set up your own webpage.
 To do this we will just need a short summary of the project you’ve decided on.
-If you like, we could make a first draft of a leaflet (download an example from here) for you to distribute to the rest of the people on your road.
+If you like, we could make a first draft of a leaflet (see examples here) for you to distribute to the rest of the people on your road.